TerrySimBar/Home_Sales/README.md

 - The `home_sales.ipynb` file contains the code for the project.
 The results of the queries are also displayed in the notebook.

+- The `comparisons.md` file contains a discussion of the results of the queries.

 <br>